Marcisbee/exome/README.md

 ```
 This assumes you are using [npm](https://www.npmjs.com/package/exome) as your package manager.

+# Core concepts
+Any piece of state you have, must use a class that extends `Exome`.

+`Stores`

+Store can be a single class or multiple ones.
+I'd suggest keeping stores small, in terms of property sizes.

+`State values`

+Remember that this is quite a regular class (with some behind the scenes work vith Proxies).
+So you can write you data inside properties howerver you'd like.
+Properties can be public, private, object, arrays, getters, setters, static etc.

+`Actions`

+Every method in class is consideted as an action.
+They are only for changing state.
+Whenever any method is called in Exome it triggers update to middleware and updates view components.
+Actions can be regular methods or even async ones.

+If you want to get something from state via method, use getters.

 # Usage
 Library can be used without typescript, but I mostly recommend using it with typescript as it will guide you through what can and cannot be done as there are no checks without it and can lead to quite nasty bugs.

-To create a typed store just create new class with name of your choosing by extending `Exome` class exported from `exome` library.
+To create a typed store just create new class with a name of your choosing by extending `Exome` class exported from `exome` library.

 ```ts
 import { Exome } from 'exome'